 Yet, we all know that children require more than food, clothing, and shelter.
-We are well aware that there are extracurricular and even extraordinary costs associated with raising a child in the twenty-first century.
-Indeed the estimated average cost to raise a child to age 17 is $234,000 and that is before they enter college, where the figures really soar.
+There are extracurricular and even extraordinary costs associated with raising a child in the twenty-first century.
+The estimated average cost to raise a child to age 17 is $234,000 and that is before they enter college, where the figures really soar.

 Activities (e.g., sports), including fees, uniforms, equipment, transportation where required